-A scholarship research-based project that is collaboratively developed by the candidate, their school district, and approved by the Graduate Education Committee consisting of, but not limited to, the program professors in the M.Ed.
-Degree Program.
-The project is required to align to the ELCC Framework of Leadership standards and be based on research that demonstrates best practice for the field.
-The specific requirements for this project are outlined in the program descriptions and competencies in the graduate handbook.
-The topic will be approved by the research professor, a program advisor, and a building level administrator that will act as a mentor for the OKWU candidate.
-Completion of this project is in collaboration with an approved highly qualified mentor plus faculty support in technological reporting and statistical research to properly analyze the data results from the project that is designed to improve the candidate's knowledge and skills and increase the capacity for P-12 school learners.
+A scholarship research-based project that is collaboratively developed by the candidate, their school district, and approved by the GEC.
+The project is required to align to the NELP standards and be based on research that demonstrates best practice for the field.
+The specific requirements for this project are outlined in EDU 5033, Frameworks of Educational Leadership.
+The topic will be approved by the M.Ed.
+Director and a building level administrator who will serve as the mentor for the OKWU candidate.